 - Thirteen-year-olds are highly sensitive and like to challenge authority.
 They are searching for independence.
 They tend to want to engage in service and social justice.
 Ideas for chores include: making large meals together for your family, contributing to other families as a service, and caring for pets.

 - Fourteen-year-olds need physical activity and active opportunities.
 They tend to be interested in service as it relates to social/world issues.
 Ideas for chores include: mow the lawn or care for the yard, vacuum, help with moving boxes or bins, engage in home improvement projects like painting, or care for bikes.

 Teaching is different than just telling.
 Teaching builds basic skills, grows problem-solving abilities, and sets your child/teen up for success.
 Teaching also involves modeling and practicing the positive behaviors you want to see, promoting skills, and preventing problems.
 This is also an opportunity to establish meaningful, logical consequences for when expectations are not met.

-- There is a simple process called interactive modeling that teachers use that can become a powerful teaching tool for parents.5
+- There is a simple process teachers use called interactive modeling that can become a powerful teaching tool for parents and those in a parenting role.5

 - Say what you will model and why.

 - Model the behavior.

 - Ask your child/teen what they noticed.